CORENdot/Unity-Vertex-Color-Processor-for-Crocotile3D-.obj-files/README.md

             affect each .obj files of your project.
             - Example: Name your Croco .obj files as filename_c3d.obj and add a condition check for that "c3d" in code.

-    6 - Performance on multiple .obj importing or modifications has not been extensively tested.

-    7 - Use this AT YOUR OWN RISK!
-IT'S EXPERIMENTAL!
+    6 - Be aware, THIS SCRIPT IS EXPERIMENTAL!
 My advice is to backup any .obj that you are unable to recover, for whatever reason, before adding the script into your Unity project.
+Performance on multiple .obj import and modifications has not extensively tested either.

-    8 - Enjoy!
+    7 - Enjoy!

 # Why this is useful

 It is not possible for Unity to load Vertex Colors from .obj files created with Crocotile3D by default, they only load correctly from .dae files.

-This brings the problem that by using .dae the Use Groups functionality of .obj is lost and all Objects end merged together in the same Mesh unless individually exported as .dae.
+This rises the problem that by using .dae the Use Groups functionality of .obj export settings in Crocotile3D is lost and all Objects end merged together in the same Mesh (Scene) by the Unity Importer.

-Which in big Crocotile3D projects might become very time consuming.
+The only workaround is to individually export each Object of the Crocotile3D project as .dae, which in big Crocotile3D projects is very time consuming.

 With this script you will have some quality of life improvements by using .obj files:

 - Vertex Colors correctly loaded from the .obj file into Unity resulting Mesh/es.
 - Each Object as an individual Mesh or merged together at will based on: